What is Piriformis Syndrome?

 You may experience one or more of the following symptoms:

-- Pain is usually felt in one buttock - but you may experience a radiation of pain down the back of the leg (sciatica).
+- Pain felt in one buttock – but you may experience radiation of pain down the back of the leg (sciatica).

-- To avoid pain and pressure in the area you may sit lopsided with your sore buttock tilted up.
+- To avoid pain and pressure on the area, you may sit lopsided with your sore buttock tilted up.

 - Sometimes, you’ll walk with the foot turned out due to shortening of the piriformis muscle.